-Nicknamed the ‘Grand Canyon of Europe’, Gorges du Verdon is one of the most spectacular sites in the world.
-Located in Alpes-de-Haute-Provence, in the Provence-Alpes-Côte d'Azur region of France, a narrow road was carved out of the cliff high above the green river.
+Gorges du Verdon is a narrow canyon located in the Provence-Alpes-Côte d'Azur region of France.
 It’s one of the most famous French balcony roads.

 Can you drive the Gorges du Verdon?

-Tucked away in southeastern France, in the heart of Provence, the loop road through the gorges, also known as the Grand Canyon du Verdon, is totally paved running around the rim of the gorge.
-It’s called D23.
+The loop road carved out of the cliff high above the green river, running through the gorges, also known as the Grand Canyon du Verdon, is totally paved.
+It’s called D23 (also known as Route des Crêtes).
 It’s qualified as one of the most beautiful roads of Europe.
 The drive is 22.2 km (13.79 miles) long.
 Part of it is one-way only.

 Is the road through Gorges du Verdon difficult?